Stovoy/codex-notify-chime/README.md

 Manual invocation like the above is only useful for local testing or development; when Codex runs it, the CLI passes the JSON payload for you.
 When invoked without an argument, the program prints usage instructions and exits with a non-zero status.

 ## Integrating With Codex CLI
 Configure the Codex CLI to call this binary when agent notifications are emitted.
-Codex will pass the notification payload as a single JSON argument; Codex Notify will log a short summary and play the embedded sound.
+Codex will pass the notification payload as a single JSON argument; Codex Notify Chime will log a short summary and play the embedded sound.
 Any unknown event types still trigger the default sound so you never miss an update.

 ## Development Notes
 - The embedded MP3 lives in `assets/notify.mp3` and is included in the executable at compile time.